WPSJ-CD

-WPSJ-CD, (channel 8) is a low-power Class A television station serving Philadelphia, Pennsylvania, United States, that is licensed to Hammonton, New Jersey.
-The station is owned by HC2 Holdings, with a transmitter located in Waterford Township, New Jersey.
+WPSJ-CD (channel 8) is a low-power, Class A television station licensed to Hammonton, New Jersey, United States, serving the Philadelphia area.
+The station is owned by Innovate Corp., with a transmitter located at the Roxborough antenna farm in northwest Philadelphia.

 Founded as W08CC in 1986 by Paul Engle, the station is one of the oldest low-power TV stations in New Jersey.
 For 25 years, it provided a mix of local interest and syndicated programs.
-After being sold in 2012, it has primarily carried Spanish-language programming services, including MundoFox/MundoMax and Azteca América.
+After being sold in 2012, it has primarily carried Spanish-language broadcast networks, including MundoFox/MundoMax and Azteca América.

 History

 Engle ownership

 WPSJ signed on the air June 14, 1986, as W08CC (sometimes rendered "WOCC-TV"), the first low-power TV station in New Jersey.
 W08CC was built by Paul Engle, who owned South Jersey Television, Inc., alongside his wife Sandra.
 Engle won the station by buying out eight competing applicants; the original format included local talk shows and sports programming.
 The station continued to offer such local programming through the 1990s, even as local cable systems shut it out of their lineups.
 However, in 1992, it was added to the primary cable system in Vineland; at that time, it debuted a simulcast of the morning show of local radio station WBSS and a show on Vineland issues.

 At the station's height in 2005, it took in $400,000 in ad revenue and a percentage of sales on the Shop At Home Network, which it aired in overnight time slots.
 Then, in 2006, income dropped to more than half after the FCC moved WPSJ from channel 8 to a weaker channel 24.
 This move reduced its potential viewership from 3.5 million to just 150,000.
 Engle considered shuttering the station, but he opted to persist.
 The bet paid off in 2007 when the FCC granted WPSJ the right to use virtual channel 8 and build a digital signal.
 Engle made an investment of $150,000 to convert to digital transmission, and the station's potential audience grew to almost six million viewers.